michelletan03/TindPurr/README.md

 <img width="1676" alt="Screenshot 2023-08-23 at 11 55 51 AM" src="https://github.com/michelletan03/TindPurr/assets/53888443/0f073e11-12cf-40fb-90c0-d7c1d35f5fda">

-Why did I think about cat adoption site?
+Why cat adoption site?
 Reason is, I found the cat of my life through adoption her name is Renge and she has been inspiring me and makes my life colorful everyday.
 You can see her in the webpage too.
 Why cat adoption site?
 Reason is, I found the cat of my life through adoption her name is Renge and she has been inspiring me and makes my life colorful everyday.
 You can see her in the webpage too.

 ## My cat Renge (she's persian)